MichaelLLi/MatrixImpute.jl/README.md

 # MatrixImpute

-This is the Julia Repository for general low-rank Matrix Completion (with and without Side Information).
+This is the Julia Repository for general low-rank Matrix Completion (with/without Side Information).
 The main interface is:

 `Impute(A,k;method=:fastImpute,B=nothing, kwargs)`